TITLE 74: PUBLIC FINANCE

 2) The scope for a particular audit and/or attestation engagement conducted by the Auditor General shall include:

-F) That prescribed by Section 1-13.5 of the Illinois State Auditing Act for engagements conducted pursuant to Section 2-3.17a of the School Code [105 ILCS 5/2-3.17a]; and
+F) That prescribed by Section 1-13.5 of the ISAA for engagements conducted pursuant to Section 2-3.17a of the School Code [105 ILCS 5/2-3.17a]; and

 3) The scope for a particular audit or attestation engagement conducted by a State agency (other than the Office of the Auditor General) of a local or private agency shall be that specified by the terms of the agreement making the grant or award of funds to the local or private recipient agency.
-However, all such audits or attestation engagements shall, at a minimum, comply with the requirements of subsection (b) of this Section.

 c) Specific standards for audits of regional offices of education and educational service centers conducted pursuant to Section 2-3.17a of the School Code [105 ILCS 5/2-3.17a].
 By statute, this Section does not apply to an educational service center serving a school district in a city having a population exceeding 500,000.

 1) "Books and records" as used in this subsection (c) means all financial statements, fiscal documents, vouchers for distributions, records of cash receipts, records of obligation and expenditure of funds, records of accounts and funds, journals, ledgers and subsidiary records of the ledgers, computer programs and data files integral to records of funds and accounts in the care, custody or control of the regional superintendent of schools or educational service center, and required for the purpose of enabling the Auditor General to perform the audits required by Section 2-3.17a of the School Code.
 The regional office of education and educational service center shall maintain records in accordance with this subsection (c), as applicable.
 Financial records shall be maintained on either a cash or accrual basis of accounting.
-However, supporting information must be maintained to allow preparation of an accrual statement as required by subsection (c)(2).
+However, supporting information must be maintained to allow preparation of an accrual statement as required by this subsection (c)(2).

 2) For audit purposes, each regional office of education and educational service center subject to audit by the Auditor General shall make available to the Auditor General or its designee all books and records during regular business hours on such days in each fiscal year as the Auditor General or its designee shall deem necessary to make and complete the required audits.
 The records shall be completed in auditable form by August 15 of the succeeding fiscal year.
 Financial reports are to be available no later than August 31 in order that the annual audit may be done by an independent auditor selected by the Auditor General.
-Annual financial statements are to be prepared on an accrual basis of accounting in accordance with generally accepted accounting principles.

 3) Each regional office of education and educational service center subject to audit by the Auditor General shall make available the books and records necessary to make the required audit by providing to the Auditor General or its designee full, complete and unrestricted access to those books and records and to those persons who may have prepared, reviewed, reported on or otherwise have knowledge of them.